Catherine-23-Codes/Day1/README.md

 # Day1
-This is about Git and GitHub
+This is about Git and GitHub basics